kevinvalk/piglow-ambient/README.md

 Just build it with Go and if you are using a debian based installation you can use the include debian.sh for init script.
 Just copy debian.sh to /etc/init.d/piglow-ambient and the go binary to /usr/local/bin/piglow-ambient.

 ## TODO
-- Config file (/etc/piglow-ambient) in JSON or custom
-- Geolocation, so perhaps make it possible to just configure your address in config
-- SIGTERM for correctly stopping
 - SIGHUP for reloading config file
-- It currently runs the whole night perhaps you want motion detection or something?
-- Web interface for configuration and control so you can enable or disable from other computers??
+- On startup check if we should have ambient lightning on, off or if we are in transition
-- Ping checking if other computer(s) are on if not stop the ambient lighting
+- Ping checking if other computer(s) are on, if not stop the ambient lighting
+- Auto update using github
+- Correct installing (location, default config file, insserv, etc)

 ## About me
 Author: Kevin Valk <kevin@kevinvalk.nl>